apache/nuttx-apps/modbus/README.txt

   All top level .txt files    Not included demo/                       Not included.
 This directory contains demo
                               and porting code for a variety of platforms.
-                              The NuttX demo was ported from the the LINUX demo in this director and can be found at apps/examples/modbus. doc/                        Note included.
+                              The NuttX demo was ported from the LINUX demo in this director and can be found at apps/examples/modbus. doc/                        Note included.
 This directory contains Doxygen